rubelw/cloudformation-validator/README.rst

-cfn_validator
+cloudformation_validator
 =========================

 Features
 --------
-cfn_validator provides type checking and other base functionality out of the box and is designed to be non-blocking and easily extensible, allowing for custom validation.
+cloudformation_validator provides type checking and other base functionality out of the box and is designed to be non-blocking and easily extensible, allowing for custom validation.
 It has no dependencies and is thoroughly tested under Python 2.7, Python 3.3, Python 3.4, Python 3.5, Python 3.6.

 Funding
 -------
-cfn_validator is a open source, collaboratively funded project.
-If you run a business and are using cfn_validator in a revenue-generating product, it would make business sense to sponsor its development: it ensures the project that your product relies on stays healthy and actively maintained.
+cloudformation_validator is a open source, collaboratively funded project.
+If you run a business and are using cloudformation_validator in a revenue-generating product, it would make business sense to sponsor its development: it ensures the project that your product relies on stays healthy and actively maintained.
 Individual users are also welcome to make a recurring pledge or a one time donation if cfn-validator has helped you in your work or personal projects.

-Every single sign-up makes a significant impact towards making cfn_validator possible.
+Every single sign-up makes a significant impact towards making cloudformation_validator possible.

 Want Custom Rules and Support For Your Application
 ---------------------------------------------------